 The aim of the current guidance is to provide a principle-based analysis, including practical examples to investigate the impact of economic downturn caused by the COVID-19 pandemic on TP and identify possible solutions that could be adopted by developing countries.
-It is important to highlight that a TP analysis in times of economic downturns should follow the analytical framework set forth in the Manual and this guidance should be read only in conjunction with the Manual.
-Indeed, the guidance provided in the Manual continues to be relevant for developing countries also during the COVID-19 economic downturn.
-Further, the aforementioned OECD COVID-19
+It is important to highlight that a TP analysis in times of economic downturns should follow the analytical framework set forth in the UN TP Manual and this guidance should be read only in conjunction with the UN TP Manual.
+Indeed, the guidance provided in the UN TP Manual continues to be relevant for developing countries also during the COVID-19 economic downturn.
+Further, the aforementioned OECD COVID-19 Guidance can be considered to the extent that it caters to the

 1 Cardini F. (2014).
 Analysing English Metaphors of the Economic Crisis.
-Lingue Linguaggi 11, 59-76.
+Lingue e Linguaggi 11, 59-76.